bruceravel/BLA-XANES/doc/lib/Xray/BLA/Mask.rst

  Set every pixel in the mask to 1.
 This makes the "HERFD" using the entire image at each energy point.
-This is used for testing and demonstration purposes and is not actually useful step for making high energy resolution data.
+This is used for testing and demonstration purposes and is not actually a useful step for making high energy resolution data.

  Controlling attributes: none